 Horseback Riding in the Andes Around Santiago

 If you are only around a few days and would like to experience an ”Off Track” Experience then you have some good options nearby Santiago.
 You have the Cajón del Maipo area, which are the green lungs of Santiago at a 2-hour drive.
 Another option is Yerba Loca Natural Park , only a 1-hour drive from Santiago downtown and you can rent horses from the local Arriero (Chilean Cowboy).
-However, your best option is to book a ride with Chile Off Track.
-They take you to a ranch located just on the outside of Santiago, in the pre-Cordillera, just a 35-minute drive from Providencia or downtown areas.
+However, a very good option is to book a ride with us at Chile Off Track.
+We take you to a ranch located just on the outside of Santiago, in the pre-Cordillera, just a 35-minute drive from Providencia or downtown areas.
+So it is not far a drive.

-Nature here is varied, so you’ll see a microclimate that offers lush green valleys with rivers, rolling hills, evergreen trees and humongous cacti.
+Nature in the Cordillera is varied, so you’ll see a microclimate that offers lush green valleys with rivers, rolling hills, evergreen trees and humongous cacti.
 Springtime falls between October and November and is absolutely the most beautiful time, however, the summer season also has its charm.
-Here, like in the most of Chile, they use the sturdy Criollo horses so in just half a day, you can see it all.
-After the ride, Chile Off Track offers a picnic with a cheese & Jamón Serrano plate with Chilean wine.
-They also offer the possibility to top up the experience with a BBQ at the ranch!
-They pick you up at your hotel and have a lovely team of international guides!
+Here, like in the most of Chile, we use the sturdy Criollo horses so in just half a day, you can see it all.
+After the ride, we offer you a gourmet picnic with local products, such as fruits of the season, fresh bread, and plate with Cheese & Jamón Serrano paired with Chilean wine.
+If you are with a bigger group, it is also possible to top up the experience with a BBQ at the ranch!
+Our guides from Chile Off Track pick you up at your hotel and we have a lovely team of international guides!

 Horseback Riding in the Lake District

 The areas around Lago Puyehue where they also have a famous Terme/Spa Hotel is stunning.
-You can ask the hotel to set you up with a ride.
+You can ask the hotel to set you up with a ride, ven if you are not staying there.
 Often young Mapuche that live on the hotel property (native Chileans) will accompany the ride and share their traditions with you.
 Another amazing spot in the area is the Lago Rupanco area.
 As it is a little more remote, so it is best to book a multiple day ride to fully enjoy the experience.
-For more info check here.
+Ask us if you would like more information about this adventure.

 Cross Andes ride: From Chile to Argentina